 Other popular names

 You can go home soon after the operation.
-The anaesthetic will wear off after approximately 6 hours.
 Simple analgesia (pain killers) usually controls the pain and should be started before the anaesthetic has worn off.
-The dressing is removed soon after the operation.
+The arm should be elevated as much as possible for the first 5 days to prevent the hand and fingers swelling.
+Gently bend and straighten the fingers and elbow from day 1.
+The dressing will be removed soon after your operation.
 The wound is cleaned and redressed with a simple dressing.
+Avoid forced gripping or lifting heavy objects for 2-3 weeks.
 The sutures are removed at about 12 days.
-Any further treatment that the arthroscopy has identified will be discussed when you attend for a follow-up consultation in the clinic about three weeks after the operation.
+You should notice an improvement in symptoms within a few weeks but the final result may take some 3-6 months.

 Return to normal routine

-Keep the wound dry until the stitches are taken out or steristrips removed at 12 days.
+Keep the wound dry until the stitches are out at 12 days.

 Return to driving: